jnyfah/jnyfah.github.io/_posts/hash.md

 ---
-title: 'Dependency Chains, ILP and SIMD: Building a Faster Hash'
+title: 'Dependency Chains, ILP and SIMD: Building a Fast Hash'
 excerpt: 'But if you want some insight into how hash algorithms work and how to make them fast, stick around'
 coverImage: '/assets/blog/field1.jpeg'
 date: '2026-06-05T11:37:01.491Z'